 Also, keep in mind that if you’re heading out early morning or later in the day, the roads might be slightly harder to navigate with the lack of light.

-When arriving at the car park to Zillie Falls, there is a short walk which is signposted across the road from the car park.
+When arriving, there is a short walk which is signposted across the road from the car park.
 It will lead you to the lookout area, providing you with an epic view from the top of the waterfall.

 This is as far as the main track will take you, however, keep reading to hear about the Zillie Falls Trail.
 When wet, this pathway can be pretty muddy and quite slippy.
 So if it’s been raining, I would suggest taking your boots… especially if you plan on trying to get to the base of the waterfall.